Variational Analysis in the Wasserstein Space: Extremal principle and intersection rule

 Informally, local extremality means that two sets of probability measures can be separated by ``moving'', via a pushforward operation, one of them.
-In the case of delta distribution on $\reals^d$, we recover the definition of extremal system in $\reals^d$; e.g., see~\cite{mordukhovich2018variational} or~\cite[Definition 2.1]{mordukhovich2006variationalI} in the finite-dimensional case.
-We now study necessary conditions for $(\Omega_1,\Omega_2,\varFixed)$ to be extremal.
-In our next result, which we call extremal principle, we express such necessary conditions in terms of the (regular) normal cones of $\Omega_1$ and $\Omega_2$.
+In the case of delta distributions on $\reals^d$, we recover the definition of extremal system in $\reals^d$; e.g., see~\cite{mordukhovich2018variational} or~\cite[Definition 2.1]{mordukhovich2006variationalI} in the finite-dimensional case.
+We next turn our focus to necessary conditions for $(\Omega_1,\Omega_2,\varFixed)$ to be extremal.